 Securing your personal information

-Any new information you provide to us may be used to update an existing record we hold for you.
+Any new information you provide may be used to update your existing record.

 When do we share your information?